shnarazk/mios/README.md

 - update command line options
 - update the benchmark report format #64
 - add a new type to represent search result #64
-- more adaptation to 64-bit CPU
+- further adaptation to 64-bit CPU

 ##### 1.5.2